Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Strathfield South's median income among taxpayers was $52,649 in financial year 2023, according to ATO data aggregated by AreaSearch.
-The suburb's average income stood at $69,023 during the same period.
-In comparison, Greater Sydney's median and average incomes were $60,817 and $83,003 respectively in financial year 2023.
-Based on an 8.86% increase from Wage Price Index growth since then, current estimates for Strathfield South are approximately $57,314 (median) and $75,138 (average) as of September 2025.
-Census data indicates that household, family, and personal incomes in Strathfield South cluster around the 65th percentile nationally.
-The largest segment comprises 32.2% earning $1,500 - $2,999 weekly (1,195 residents), aligning with the broader area where this cohort likewise represents 30.9%.
-A significant 30.2% earn above $3,000 weekly.
-High housing costs consume 17.4% of income in Strathfield South, but strong earnings place disposable income at the 66th percentile.
-The suburb's SEIFA income ranking places it in the 8th decile.
+Strathfield South suburb's median income among taxpayers was $52,649 and average income stood at $69,023 in financial year 2023, according to AreaSearch aggregated ATO data.
+This compares with Greater Sydney's figures of $60,817 and $83,003 respectively.
+By September 2025, estimated median income is approximately $57,314 and average income is $75,138, considering an 8.86% Wage Price Index growth since financial year 2023.
+Census data indicates household, family, and personal incomes in Strathfield South cluster around the 65th percentile nationally.
+The largest segment comprises 32.2% earning $1,500 - $2,999 weekly (1,195 residents), aligning with the broader area where this cohort also represents 30.9%.
+Notably, 30.2% earn above $3,000 weekly, reflecting prosperity pockets driving local economic activity.
+High housing costs consume 17.4% of income, yet strong earnings place disposable income at the 66th percentile.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income